-After I've made several calculators for numeral systems conversion (from the simplest one to more advanced: Conversion of decimal number to other notations, Conversion from decimal numeral system, Conversion between two positional numeral systems - users often asked me, what should we do about fractional numbers, how to convert them?
+After I've made several calculators for numeral systems conversion (from the simplest one to more advanced: Conversion of decimal number to other notations, Conversion from decimal numeral system, Conversion between two numeral systems - users often asked me, what should we do about fractional numbers, how to convert them?
 So, I decided to make another calculator, which can also convert fractional numbers between different numeral systems.

 As usual, I've placed some theory below the calculator

 So, I used to think that conversion of fractional numbers is difficult question, but it turns to be quite easy to understand.
 All we need to remember is that we deal with positional numeral system.

 Let me show it on example.
 Take a look at decimal number 6.125.
 You can write it like this:

 Easy to follow, isn't it?
 But it is the same thing for any other positional numeral system.
 Let's take, for example, infamous binary system, and fractional binary number 110.001.
 You can write it like this: